+Educational works, like any other, evolve over time and can therefore find themselves in a situation whereby they no longer serve their original founding purpose.
 SRL 25 calls upon Spiritans to be "attentive to the signs of the times" and to "re-examine periodically the reasons that underlie our present commitment and our present apostolate."
-Such a re-examination or evaluation of commitments and apostolates, done in collaboration with our partners, may lead us to leave a particular educational project that no longer contributes to the ideals and overall purpose of the Congregation or to its renewal by making adaptations and by finding a new focus or motivation or, alternatively, by establishing a completely new educational initiative.
+Such a re-examination or evaluation of an educational work, done in collaboration with our partners, may lead us to its renewal by making adaptations to find a new focus or to develop new initiatives.
+Alternatively, it may lead us to leave a particular educational project that no longer contributes to the ideals and overall purpose of the Congregation which is at the service of "the evangelization of the poor" (SRL 4).